ab12gu/technical-notes/docs/manufacturing/car/maintenance/battery/maintainance.md

 For a 2008 Prius AGM: 13.4 V is a good target float voltage.

+- Check battery voltage, if under 11.0v, some chargers may refuse to start due to previous battery damage
 - Lead-acid batteries will accept very small currents, even tens of milliamps
 - C = the capacity of the battery in ampere-hours (Ah) = C/10 is safe, c/3 is fast, but safe